 By far the most prevalent nonstick coating, PTFE has been around for over 50 years and is considered by many to be the most durable.
 While PTFE coating provides excellent nonstick performance, health concerns related to its manufacturing process and the volatile nature of its chemical makeup when exposed to higher temperatures have led some consumers to seek other nonstick options.

 In addition to perfect pancakes and fuss-free cleaning, one of the biggest draws of nonstick cookware is that it allows us to cook healthier meals with little to no oil.
-However, many have been left weary of all things nonstick following the discovery of the adverse effects linked to PFOA (perfluorooctanoic acid), once used extensively in the manufacturing process of all nonstick coatings containing PTFE, including Teflon.
+However, many have been left wary of all things nonstick following the discovery of the adverse effects linked to PFOA (perfluorooctanoic acid), once used extensively in the manufacturing process of all nonstick coatings containing PTFE, including Teflon.

 While PFOA has been eliminated from the manufacturing process, most still rely on the use of PTFE in the formulation of their nonstick coatings.
 Why is this a concern?
 Well, it all boils down to application.
 Being a non-reactive substance, PTFE is a common component used in the manufacture of a host of medical materials, including joint replacements, sutures, and even cosmetic surgery.
 According to toxicologists at the University of North Carolina (UNC), even if you were to ingest a flake scraped off the bottom of a pan, it would pass through the digestive system intact with no ill effects.